Here is our list of the best workplace Spirit Week ideas for work.

 Team members can bust out the Red, White, and Blue for Patriotic Day.
 But, of course, not every employee is from America, and not every company has its headquarters there, either.
 To be more inclusive, encourage team members to dress in their national colors.
 Patriotic Day is an amazing way to learn about each other’s heritage and celebrate your own, as well.

-Wacky Hair Day is one of the simplest spirit week ideas for work.
+Wacky Hair Day is one of the most unique Spirit Week ideas for work.
 This theme takes very little preparation, and team members do not need to purchase any supplies.
 For this Spirit Week event, encourage employees to style their hair uniquely and crazily.
 Participants can use supplies like hair bands, ribbons, colored hair chalk or spray, and hats.

 As children, most kids pretend to be the hero or the princess and ignore the villains.
 For Villain Day, encourage team members to dress up and act like their favorite villains.
 For example, the witch from Snow White could try to offer an apple throughout the day.
 Or, Jafar could be looking for a lamp.
 Teammates can get as creative as they want with this themed day, and you can give a prize to the most dastardly character at the end of the day.